9 (Legal) Ways to Reduce Your Corporation Tax bill

 Tax Cloud is a cutting-edge, self-service online portal designed to take the pain out of claiming R&D tax relief.
 Tax Cloud allows you to add your own figures and claim your entitled R&D tax relief yourself while being fully supported throughout the claims process by the expert R&D tax team at Myriad Associates.

 Tax Cloud are specialists in all aspects of R&D tax relief assistance for UK companies.
 Developed by the R&D tax team at Myriad Associates, we are made up of skilled accountants and R&D tax experts.
-With a 100% success track record in making successful R&D Tax Credit claims, you can rest assured you won’t miss out.
+With a proven success track record in making successful R&D Tax Credit claims, you can rest assured you won’t miss out.

 If you’re interested in finding out more about the R&D tax credit scheme and how to apply, visit this R&D Tax Credits page.
 Think you may be eligible for R&D tax credits?
 Contact us today on 0207 118 6045 or use our contact page.